 Photosensitivity is treated by staying out of the sun during peak ultraviolet hours and in general limiting your exposure to the sun with hats, clothing, and sunscreen lotions.
-Sunsafe Rx capsules (a nutritional supplement taken orally) can also improve outcomes, as the natural ingredients in Sunsafe Rx have been clinically shown to increase the body’s natural ability to prevent skin damage due to sun exposure.
+Sunsafe Rx capsules (a nutritional supplement taken orally) also offer health benefits, as the natural ingredients in Sunsafe Rx have been clinically shown to increase the body’s natural ability to support itself during sun exposure.

 Other remedies involve treating the underlying disease that is causing the photosensitivity.

-Prevention of the disorder is similar to treatment in that avoiding sun exposure, wearing protective clothing and sunscreen lotion, and taking a daily Sunscreen Rx capsule can all help.
+Prevention of the disorder is similar to treatment in that avoiding sun exposure, wearing protective clothing and sunscreen lotion, and taking a daily sun defense capsule can all help.

 Living with photosensitivity is possible for people who suffer continually by simply dealing with rashes as they develop and/or being extremely vigilant in avoiding sun exposure.